Fabulani/feature-splatting/3D_CLUSTERING.md

 | `--softmax-temp` | `0.5` | Similarity temperature (higher=softer) |

 > [!NOTE]
 > Labels from `--labels` and `--labels-file` are combined for clustering, but only unique labels are used.
+Lines starting with `#` are ignored as comments.

 ### Example